SteffeyDev/atemOSC/README.md

 # AtemOSC v2.4.7

 ## Features
 This is a macOS application, providing an interface to control an ATEM video switcher via OSC.
-Additionally, the control of a tally-light interface via Arduino is provided.

 ![atemOSC](https://github.com/danielbuechele/atemOSC/raw/master/atemOSC.jpg)